shahilchandra101/projecr2/README.md

 # New project

-this project is created on locat host
+this project is created on local host updated